-Please ask for a copy of our Code of Conduct and Exclusions Policy for more information.
+Please ask for a copy of our Code of Conduct Policy and Suspensions and Permanent Exclusions Policy for more information.

-Restrictive Physical Intervention
+Restrictive Physical Intervention and the Use of Reasonable Force

 We believe that pupils need to be safe, know how to behave, and know that the adults around them are able to manage them safely and confidently.